peter-evans/create-pull-request/docs/concepts-guidelines.md

 # Concepts, guidelines and advanced usage

-This document covers terminology, how the action works, and general usage guidelines.
+This document covers terminology, how the action works, general usage guidelines, and advanced usage.

 - [Terminology](#terminology)
 - [Events and checkout](#events-and-checkout)